Episode 15 – How to improve your posture

 The traditional office work station

 Sitting at a desk?
-Here’s two quick examples to help enhance that postural situation.
+Here are two quick examples to help enhance that postural situation.

 - Standing work desk

-- Modified chair with a SB or BOSU
+- Modified chair using a Swiss ball or BOSU

 All of these options activate your core, recruit gluts and also force you to practice good posture.

-- Wear them only if you need to such as, in the main part of event only and then take them off directly after.
+- Wear them only if you need to such as in the main part of the event only and then take them off directly after.

 - Wear other shoes to and from the event or office yourself such as flats or joggers.

-Thanks for reading my blog on how to improve posture.
-These tips will help to improve your posture.
-Just take one tip and start, then add in another over time and work with it over time.
+Thanks for reading my blog on how to improve posture using my top 5 posture tips and tricks.
+These tips and tricks will help to improve your posture.
+Just take one tip and start, then add in another overtime and work with it over time.
 To summarize, here are the top four (4) tips to keep in mind:

 - Identify environmental factors